-Second, the Contract can help you plan for retirement because you can use it to receive retirement income for life and/ or for a pre-set number of years by selecting one of the income payment options (we call these "Income Plans") described at "Income Payments - Income Plans."
+Third, the Contract can help you plan for retirement because you can use it to receive retirement income for life and/ or for a pre-set number of years by applying the Contract's value to an income plan, described at "Payout Phase - Income Plans."
 You receive income payments during what we call the "Payout Phase" of the Contract, which begins on the Payout Start Date and continues until we make the last income payment required by the Income Plan you select.
-During the Payout Phase we guarantee the amount of your payments, which will remain fixed.
+During the Payout Phase, we guarantee the amount of your payments, which will remain fixed.
 The amount of money you accumulate under your Contract during the Accumulation Phase and apply to an Income Plan will determine the amount of your income payments during the Payout Phase.